TTLi1996/M-ENAS/README.md

 In this work, The proposed model was comprehensively evaluated using both a private dataset and an open-access dataset.The dataset can be found at the following link:
 1. a private dataset: XXX
 2. an opne-access dataset: https://rfmri.org/REST-meta-MDD

+# Requirements
+The experiments related to this study were compiled using PyTorch-1.13 and executed on an NVIDIA A100 GPU, running on Ubuntu 20.04.